danyaberezun/KEEPs/README.md

 ## Local type checker state

-Compared to smart-casts, which is inferring just another type for the variables, inference of the new bounds affects the whole type-checking process.
+Compared to smart casts, which is inferring just another type for the variables, inference of the new bounds affects the whole type-checking process.
 To correctly use the inferred bounds, we have to incorporate them into the subtyping check.
 Thus, we have to add a dependency from type-checker to the control-flow graph node which does not exist right now.